symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 Prerequisites
 *************

-- Finish :doc:`sending mosaics and messages between two accounts guide <../transfer/sending-a-transfer-transaction>`
+- Complete :doc:`sending mosaics and messages between two accounts <../transfer/sending-a-transfer-transaction>` guide.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create :ref:`accounts <setup-creating-a-test-account>` for Alice, Bob, and Dan.
+- Load Dans's account with at least 200 |networkcurrency| units.

 *************************
 Method #01: Using the SDK